biolab/orange2/docs/reference/rst/Orange.data.sample.rst

     .. method:: __call__(data)

-        Return a list of indices.
-The argument can be either the desired length of the list or a set of instances, given as :obj:`Orange.data.Table` or as plain Python list.
-In the former case, sampling cannot be stratified.
+        Return a list of indices for the given data table.
+If data has a discrete class, sampling can be stratified.

+    .. method:: __call__(n)

+        Return a list of ``n`` indices.
+Sampling cannot be stratified.

 .. class:: SubsetIndices2